dantrica/Streamlit_cement_impedance/README.md

 This software tool works to analyze impedance measurements through a lumped circuital model.

-The user can upload the impedance measurements in format .txt

-## The left sidebar contains:

-This object contains the elements that will be presented in the left sidebar, such as i) the uploading file option, ii) the lumped circuit model, iii) Add and Remove buttons to move data in the Optimization zone, iv) Run and Reset buttons to start and clear the optimization.

 ## The repository contains:

 - The Python module called [KDssZ.py](https://github.com/dantrica/Streamlit_cement_impedance/blob/c79735cefb679f8cb21de758db89e5011d7d15d4/KDssZ.py) contains the algorithms to optimize the electrical impedance measurements.
+- The Python module called [appZ.py](https://github.com/dantrica/Streamlit_cement_impedance/blob/b421c1652a15b18d4e0220819822e362abc5bec6/appZ.py) contains the code to deploy the application on the Streamlit platform.
 - All [data](https://github.com/dantrica/Streamlit_cement_impedance/tree/c79735cefb679f8cb21de758db89e5011d7d15d4/data) acquired during the experimental campaign is located in this repository Streamlit_cement_impedance/data/.
-- The [Figures](https://github.com/dantrica/Streamlit_cement_impedance/tree/c79735cefb679f8cb21de758db89e5011d7d15d4/figures) folder, where the new dataframes (Excel files), figures (.png files), or new series (.txt files) are saved.
-- Some python [scripts](scripts) that can be called by [analytics_GO.ipynb](analytics_GO.ipynb) to improve the mechanical or electrical characterization.
-- The [Simulink](/Simulink) folder conotains the Simulink scripts (files with extension .slx) and the parameter estimator files for each rGO-cement composites frabricated.
+- The [Figures](https://github.com/dantrica/Streamlit_cement_impedance/tree/c79735cefb679f8cb21de758db89e5011d7d15d4/figures) folder contains an image describing the lumped circuit model.

+## The left sidebar functionalities:

+The user can upload the impedance measurements in format .txt.
+Moreover, this object contains the elements that will be presented in the left sidebar, such as i) the uploading file option, ii) the lumped circuit model, iii) Add and Remove buttons to move data in the Optimization zone, iv) Run and Reset buttons to start and clear the optimization.

 ## Project Description: